-Expect A 'Bunch' Of Attention For This House Listing
+'Brady Bunch' House Is Ready For A New Story

 "We're preparing for an avalanche.
 Emails, telephone calls — we may see upwards of 500 calls a day," Carswell told the Times.

-So far he isn't wrong.
-The Zillow listing that has been posted for less than a day has seen more than 500 saves and over 32,000 views.
+He isn't wrong.
+The Zillow listing has more than 500 saves and over 32,000 views — after being posted for less than a day.

-So who exactly is the target buyer for a house that even has its own Yelp page and fan base?
+So who exactly is the target buyer for a house that has its own Yelp page and fan base?

 Carswell said the property will be shown by appointment only in an effort to separate the fans from the serious buyers.
-He also said that the current owners are looking for buyers who want to keep the house intact.
+He also said the current owners are looking for buyers who want to keep the house intact.

-Though the future owners are still to be determined, Twitter is having fun imagining some very Brady scenarios.
+In the meantime, Twitter is having fun imagining some very Brady scenarios.

+"It would be cool if one of the Brady Bunch cast members bought the house ... keep it in the family!!!"
+Ms. V tweeted.

 It would be cool if one of the Brady Bunch cast members bought the house...keep it in the family!!! #BradyBunch #BradyBunchHouse— Ms.V (@vnnyvngs) July 19, 2018